-WITH U.S. 1ST ARMY EAST OF combat duty are fighting on the 1st welcome given to all white reënarmy's bridgehead east of the Rhine forcements. -the first time Negro troops have been used in combat on the western placement pool for the Negro plafront.

-on the Negro platoons, since this is are unable to function as units, the first time they have been placed then remnants of two or more units in the same divisions with white will be reorganized into a full soldiers on the lighting front.
+U.S.NEGROES WIN 1ST TEST BY FIRE gradually, with one platoon to each regiment now in action.
+FAST OF RH army's bridgehead east of the Rhine forcements. -the first time Negro troops have the first time they have been placed then remnants of two or more units in the same divisions with white will be reorganized into a full soldiers on the fighting front.
 Weekly strength platoon. reports are to be made on their morale, fighting ability, casualties, and the number of Germans they capture.